“It has been 26.5 years since I left my homeland. It is time for me to return home.”

 The essence of all the stories above is about effort and hope.
 Everyone’s life is always played by hopes that never come true.
 In the past, I was interested in fine arts and mechanical engineering, but I eventually became a chemistry professor.
 I wanted to work in my own country but spent 50% of my life abroad.
 I once aspired to be a diplomat but ended up being entrusted to be an administrator at a university handling international cooperation and research centers.
 So many hopes didn’t come true, but they ended up with things that were never expected.

 I realize that there is no coincidence in this life.
-Everything has been determined by the Almighty Allah.
-We just need to strive to live by following the provisions that have been determined by Him and always pray to Him so that everything gets His blessing.
+The Almighty Allah has determined everything.
+We need to strive to live by following the provisions that have been determined by Him and always pray to Him so that everything gets His blessing.

 “Pray and forget.
 Don’t keep asking Him persistently.
 Because Allah knows best what is good for His servants.”